 But when you visit the company’s Korean homepage, it features an image of a Korean woman:

 Visuals also have the potential to offend.
 Images that might seem innocent to Western audiences might be taboo in another country.
 For instance, images depicting gay couples or gender equality would not be accepted in countries where homosexuality is still illegal and women’s rights are not yet fully recognized.
-Similarly, clothing has religious significance in Muslim countries, so images should be changed for pages targeting countries where the majority of the population is Muslim.

 You’ll also need to consider small elements, like icons, and what they signify for people from particular locations who visit your multi language website.
 For instance, an icon of a globe for an English speaking Australian audience would look very different for users in Africa: